ZhangHuixin1103/Task-Transfer-VICL-in-VLM/README.md

 ## Installation

 The project was developed with Python, PyTorch, Transformers, Diffusers, Qwen-VL utilities, VIEScore, and optional API clients for Gemini and Seedream.
-The included `requirements.txt` is a conda-style environment export from the authors' machine, so the most reliable setup is:
+The included `requirements.txt` is an environment snapshot from the authors' machine, and you may use it as a reference for reproducing.

 ```bash
 conda create -n vicl python=3.10